efifogel/sgal/README.md

 2. Installing

 The code is cross-platform.
-Building and executing is supported on Windows using MSVC and Unix-like systems using gcc.
-It is not supported on Mac OS.
+Building and executing is supported on Windows using MSVC and Unix-like systems using GNU tools.
+It is not supported on Mac OS (yet).

-Ideally, setting up SGAL amounts to:
+Ideally, building SGAL amounts to:

   cd  SGAL-1.0                                # go to SGAL directory cmake .                                     # configure SGAL